diodechain/website/_posts/2025-05-01-top-3-diode-collab-use-cases.md

 **Diode Collab:**

-*   **Secure Storage and Sharing:** Personal data never passes through centralized server and everything is [end-to-end encrypted](https://app.docs.diode.io/docs/using/how-it-works/).
+*   **Secure Storage and Sharing:** Personal data is never exposed to a server and everything is [end-to-end encrypted](https://app.docs.diode.io/docs/using/how-it-works/).
-*   **No Identifiable Information:** [No email or phone numbers](https://diode.io/blog/messaging-app-without-a-phone-number) are needed to use Diode Collab.
+*   **No Identifiable Information:** [No email or phone numbers](https://diode.io/blog/messaging-app-without-a-phone-number) are needed to use Diode Collab, or to gain or restore access to your account.
 Access is based on blockchain-based identity, giving the user full control.
 *   **Access Across Devices:** Information can be synced securely [across devices](https://app.docs.diode.io/docs/using/linked-devices/) without relying on third parties.
 *   **Built-In Tools:** Create [notes](https://app.docs.diode.io/docs/features/take-secure-notes-with-diode-drive/), share documents, or create/upload files
 *   **Secure Communication:** Create group channels with friends and family to [chat](https://app.docs.diode.io/docs/using/create-a-group-chat/).